MostafaTaghipour/AndroidEasyList/README.md

 Everything you need to implement your own lists:
-- Easy to use UITableView and UICollectionView
+- Easy to use RecyclerView
 - Diffable
 - Header and footer
 - Pagination
-- Expandable
+- Collapsiple
 - Loading footer
 - Empty View
 - Filterable